ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 You can disable queries logging by setting [log_queries = 0](settings/settings.md#settings-log-queries).
 We don't recommend to turn off logging because information in this table is important for solving issues.

-!!! note "Note"
-    The storage period for logs is unlimited.
-Logs aren’t automatically deleted from the table.
-You need to organize the removal of outdated logs by yourself.

-You can specify an arbitrary partitioning key for the `system.query_log` table in the [query\_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server setting (see the `partition_by` parameter).

-By default, information about queries is flushed to the table each 7.5 seconds.
-You can change this interval in the `flush_interval_milliseconds` parameter of the [query_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server settings section.
+The flushing period of logs is set in `flush_interval_milliseconds` parameter of the [query_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server settings section.
 To force flushing logs, use the [SYSTEM FLUSH LOGS](../sql-reference/statements/system.md#query_language-system-flush_logs) query.

-If you delete the `query_log` table manually from storage, the ClickHouse server recreates it on the fly.
-All the previous logs are deleted with the table files.
+ClickHouse doesn't delete logs from the table automatically.
+See [Introduction](#system-tables-introduction) for more details.

 The `system.query_log` table registers two kinds of queries: